-- 1671 In the above grammars, the pseudo values that appear in angle brackets have the following meaning: - attribute_name: represents the name of an attribute defined on the assertion context entity (node instance, relationship instance, group instance) and from which value will be evaluated against the defined constraint clauses. - list_of_constraint_clauses: represents the list of constraint clauses that will be used to validate the attribute assertion.
+In the above grammars, the pseudo values that appear in angle brackets have the following meaning:

+- attribute_name: represents the name of an attribute defined on the assertion context entity (node instance, relationship instance, group instance) and from which value will be evaluated against the defined constraint clauses. - list_of_constraint_clauses: represents the list of constraint clauses that will be used to validate the attribute assertion.

-1677 3.6.21.4 Additional Requirement
+3.6.25.4 Additional Requirement

-Keynames are mutually exclusive, i.e. a filter definition can define only one of and, or, or assert keyname.
+• Keynames are mutually exclusive, i.e. a filter definition can define only one of and, or, or not keyname.

-The TOSCA processor SHOULD perform assertion in the order of the list for every defined condition clause or assertion definition.
+• The TOSCA processor SHOULD perform assertion in the order of the list for every defined condition clause or direct assertion definition.

-1684 Following represents a workflow condition clause with a single equals constraint:
+Following represents a workflow condition clause with a single direct assertion definition:

 '''

 condition:

-- assert:

 - my_attribute: [{equal: my_value}]

 '''

-1685 Following represents a workflow condition clause with a single equals constraints on two different attributes:
+Following represents a workflow condition clause with single equals constraints on two different attributes.